tinguyen1107/tinguyen1107/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Tinguyen
 ================================================================================================================================

-Developer
+Software Engineer
 ---------

-I've worked as a developer for 3 years, have good experience in web front-end, back-end, dev-ops and blockchain development.
+I've worked as a developer since mid 2021
+Having good experience in mobile, web, back-end, dev-ops and blockchain development.
 By understanding deeply in computer science, I can work with many programing languages and frameworks.

 * 🌍  I'm based in Vietnam
 * ✉️  You can contact me at [ntrongtin11702@gmail.com](mailto:ntrongtin11702@gmail.com)